How To Become a College Professor

 Earning Your Bachelor’s Degree

-The first step to becoming a college professor is to earn a bachelor’s degree.
-Since it’s still early on in your journey, it isn’t necessary to get a specialized degree in your field of interest—you can earn a broad bachelor’s degree if you wish.
-Alternatively, you can go ahead and specialize right off the bat.
-For example, you might earn a broader Bachelor of Science in Psychology, or you might want to be more focused with a BS in Psychology With an Emphasis in Performance and Sport Psychology.
+After high school, the first step to becoming a college professor is to earn a bachelor’s degree.
+Because this is still early on in your journey, it isn’t necessary to get a specialized degree in your field of interest — you can earn a broad bachelor’s degree if you wish.

 Earning Your Master’s Degree